merlinhong/mool/docs/config/index.md

   See also: [Passing Options to Pre-Processor Loaders](../guide/css.md#passing-options-to-pre-processor-loaders)

   ::: tip
-  This is preferred over manually tapping into specific loaders using `chainWebpack`, because these options need to be applied in multiple locations where the corresponding loader is used.
+  This is preferred over manually tapping into specific loaders using `chainVite`, because these options need to be applied in multiple locations where the corresponding loader is used.
   :::

 ### devServer